jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## Instantiation changes

-Instead of
+We have made it easier to create an instance of AdapTable by providing a static constructor.

+This comes with the advantage of being able to return an `adaptableApi` object that you can use to access all features of AdapTable at runtime.
+So, instead of:

 ```ts
 const blotter = new AdaptableBlotter(adaptableOptions)
 ```
-you have to do
+you will now do

 ```ts
 const api = Adaptable.init(adaptableOptions)
 ```
-Now you only get back the public api, no longer the whole blotter instance, which used to contain a lot private fields, not meant for public use.
+Not only do you get back the public api but you no longer have access to a very large blotter instance, which used to contain a lot private fields, not meant for public use and which caused issues for our users.

 ## Styling changes

-We've made no changes to our styling/css classes/selectors.
+We've made **no changes to our styling/css classes/selectors**.

 Just note that if you used to do
 ```ts